firebase/firebase-admin-node/README.md

 ## Supported Environments

-We support Node.js 6 and higher.
-However, we recommend developers to use at least Node.js 8.
-Support for Node.js 6 is currently deprecated and will be discontinued in the future.
+We support Node.js 8.13.0 and higher.

 Please also note that the Admin SDK should only be used in server-side/back-end environments controlled by the app developer.